collide-applications/jQuery.changes/README.md

 		});
 	});

+### Reset forms:

+This function could be used when the form is saved with AJAX.
+On the success callback of the AJAX call the form should be reinitialized with the values already saved.

+    $.fn.changes.initialize();

 ### Plugin parameters:
 - callback: function to be called before unload;
 - message: custom message to show on page unload;